Ju0x/palworldapi/README.md

-# palworld-rest
+# Palworld REST API Wrapper
-Easy to use wrapper for the Palworld Server REST API
+Easy to use wrapper for the Palworld REST API